 Theis another great option.
 It has both a keypad and keyhole, plus you can use your smartphone as your key.
 It comes in a wide variety of styles and finishes, and it’s compatible with Apple HomeKit and most other home automation systems.

-While earlier versions of the Philips Hue bulbs and bridge were not compatible with the Home app or HomeKit, this has changed over time, so now you make sure that your favorite Hue products work with your Apple devices.
+Now, your favorite Hue products work with your Apple devices.
 You can adjust dimming, change colors in certain rooms, sync your lights, set scenes, and more.
 Theis a great way to get started with smart lighting.

 Candle Color, the first smart LED bulb that can emit multiple colors of light at once.are another great HomeKit-compatible option.
 Delivering 1,100 lumens, they’re about as bright as a 75-watt incandescent bulb.
-But, they’re energy-efficient at only 11 watts, and they have a 22-year lifespan.
+However, they’re energy-efficient at only 11 watts, and they have a 22-year lifespan.
 With 16 million color options and no hub required, Lifx A19s offer a lot in a compact-sized bulb.
 They also just introduced the

 If you want something a little bit different,are triangular smart light panels you can shape into whatever design you like.
 Connect them to Apple HomeKit to activate different scenes.
 There’s even a rhythm add-on, so your panels and music will work in sync.
+If you’re looking for a less expensive way to add some color to your space, another great option is the , a HomeKit controllable Multi Color LED Light strip; it comes in at 6.6 feet, and additional extensions can be added on for greater flexibility.

-Switches and Outlets
+Switches and smart plugs

 “Hey Siri, dim the bedroom light.”lets you voice-control your lights, set your lights on a schedule, and optimize your lights based on the bulbs you’re using and prevent flickering.
 With Apple HomeKit, you can tell Siri to turn the lights off for bedtime, or you can have her set the lights to brighten in the morning.
 The is also compatible with HomeKit, and you can even install the switch without a neutral wire.

-Another option is to go with a smart wall outlet, which lets you control devices you plug in (think lamps, holiday lights, or even appliances).
+Another option is to go with a smart plug, which lets you control devices you plug in (think lamps, holiday lights, or even appliances).
 Thelets you control a plugged-in device with your voice or phone when you connect it to Apple HomeKit.
 For an even smaller version, you may prefer the , which offers app control, timers, and energy management options for anything you plug in. also lets you control your plugged-in device with your phone or voice through Apple HomeKit.
 But in addition to being a smart plug, it’s also a meter that tracks how much power your device is using, so you can conserve more energy and save on electricity costs.

 Although the here).
 Ecobee has other HomeKit-compatible offerings as well, such as the new (full review here).
 Or, if you want something a bit more affordable, the still has a lot to offer, works with HomeKit and other smart home systems, but it doesn’t have Alexa built into the thermostat.comes with Alexa built-in, it is also Google Home and Apple HomeKit-compatible.
 It comes with a room sensor to manage hot and cold spots in your home, and can also use scheduling or geofencing to manage your home’s heating and cooling.
 We conducted a full review of the Ecobee 4 if you want to learn more about it (

-here).thermostat is HomeKit-compatible as well, and it’s a very cost-effective option.
+here).
+Otherwise, if you are more interested in a minimal approach — a thermostat that appears to disappear into your wall — you’ll want to take a look at the ; variations are available for both baseboard heating and in-floor heating.
+Minimal doesn’t mean simple, however, as the Mysa includes a smartphone app for monitoring your energy usage and setting up a heating schedule.thermostat is HomeKit-compatible as well, and it’s a very cost-effective option.
 It has features like geofencing, scheduling, and smart alerts.
 Adaptive auto-recovery makes it so the thermostat knows how long it takes to heat or cool your home to your desired temperature at specific times, and the thermostat can also auto-change from heat to cool.
 Check out our full review of the Lyric T5 (

 Cameras and security devices

 here).is a smart choice if you’re looking for a security camera you can use indoors and outdoors.
-It’s weatherproof, easy to set up, and it comes with some pretty decent free features, like 24-hour cloud storage and smart alerts with snapshots.
+It’s weatherproof, easy to set up, and comes with some pretty decent free features, like 24-hour cloud storage and smart alerts with snapshots.
 Some of the more advanced features, like person detection and motion zones, require a paid subscription (after a 10-day free trial).
 Check out our full review of Logitech’2 Circle 2 (

 The here).
 We like the fact that it has a built-in 128GB-capacity Micro SD card slot, so you can record video clips based on motion triggers.
 It also kind of looks like a droid.
 Keep in mind, if you want to stream a HomeKit-enabled camera remotely, you need a HomePod, an Apple TV 4K, or Apple TV (4th generation).is another good option (full review